-The beautiful setting of the Nelson Waldorf School leads us naturally to focus on outdoor education as a major component of the curriculum through these upper elementary grades.
+The beautiful setting of the Nelson Waldorf School leads us naturally to focus on outdoor education as a major component of the curriculum through these middle-school grades.
 Middle School students are now ready for new challenges on every level: intellectual, artistic, and physical.
 Our Outdoor Education Program is geared to meet the needs for physical challenges, build skills, and develop group awareness.
-Each year the students have several outdoor events to look forward to:
+Each year the students have several outdoor events to look forward to, which may include:

-- Class 6: Two night trip hiking to Kokanee Glacier, Day trip to Cody Caves, Year-end 90 km bike trip
+- Class 6: Two-night hiking trip to Kokanee Glacier Cabin, day trip to Cody Caves, year-end multi-day bike trip

 - Class 7: Multi-day ropes course; day trips including biking, snowshoeing, hiking; rock-climbing at Skaha Bluffs near Penticton.